-In the course of 2021, work will continue to focus on assisting customers with complex wealth and family situations by leveraging not only fiduciary mandates but also other legally permissible institutions such as trust agreements and trusts.
-A number of information activities will also be proposed to the network in the context of thematic meetings with selected audiences.
+In the course of 2022, work will continue to focus on assisting customers with complex wealth and family situations by leveraging not only fiduciary mandates but also other legally permissible institutions such as trust agreements and trusts.
+Collaboration, consultancy and information activities will also continue, including through thematic meetings with the staff of the parent company and meetings with shared customers.